Brief 01

 Do you provide medication management?

 Yes.
-Our on-site Nurse Practitioner meets with every new client within 24 hours of admission for a comprehensive medication evaluation.
-MAT options include Suboxone, Vivitrol, and other evidence-based medications.
+Our clinical team meets with every new client [timeline TBD] after admission for a comprehensive medication evaluation.
+MAT options include Vivitrol, Sublocade, Brixadi, and other evidence-based medications.

 Brief 10